THE TAVERN

 (This picture of stencils in upstairs bedroom)

-As you enter the Tavern from the Route 5 side, you will be using the North Door, rebuilt in 1993.
+enter the Tavern from the Route 5 side, you will be using the North Door,

-This is patterned from an earlier entrance as shown in a late 1800's photo.
+This is patterned from an earlier entrance as shown in the late 1800's photo.

 CENTRAL HALLWAY